deep-px/px-lite/install_with_k8s.md

+# Portworx and Kubernetes
+Portworx PX-Lite is elastic block storage for containers.
+Deploying PX-Lite on a server with Docker turns that server into a scale-out storage node.
+This quick guide shows how to use PX-Lite to implement storage for Kubernetes pods.

+Future versions will support launching PX-Lite through Kubernetes.
+For more on PX-Lite, see our [quick start guides](https://github.com/portworx/px-lite#install-and-quick-start-guides).

-## Using px-lite with k8s
+## Using PX-Lite with Kubernetes
+PX-lite pools your servers capacity and is deployed as a container.
+Here is how to install PX-Lite on each server.
+We are tracking when shared mounts will be allowed within Kubernetes (K8s), which will allow Kubernetes to deploy PX-Lite.

-### Step 1: Run the px-lite container outside of k8s
+### Step 1: Run the PX-Lite container outside of Kubernetes

-Run px-lite container using docker with following command
+Run PX-Lite container using docker with following command

 ```
 $ docker run --restart=always --name px-lite -d --net=host